Study Mechanical Engineering in the US

 Master of Science in Mechanical Engineering

-The master’s program offers advanced research and practical application in the field of mechanical engineering.
+The master’s program offers advanced research and practical application in the field of engineering.
 Students can closely collaborate with faculty members at each learning stage — allowing you to conduct industry-leading research!

 • Online